How Hannah Shaw, The 'Kitten Lady,' Rescues The Most Fragile Felines

 I use a toothbrush a lot in my nursery for many different reasons.
 You know, one for grooming, but also for comfort.
 I'm talking a lot about simulating maternal behaviors for these kittens, and mom cats, they keep their kittens meticulously clean and they also comfort them through licking, and so they have those barbed tongues.
 And a toothbrush is just about the right texture and size to help these kittens feel like they do have a mom who's licking them and comforting them and keeping them clean.
 And being able to simulate those behaviors for the kittens helps them become better at grooming themselves and helps them feel well-adjusted and cared for.

-On meeting her fiancé Andrew Marttila, 'The Cat Photographer'
+On meeting her fiancé Andrew Marttila, "The Cat Photographer"

 At the time, I was fostering two neonatal kittens who were both singletons ...
 I took these two kittens in separately, and I was raising them separately for disease-quarantine reasons.
 And I thought: Wouldn't it be cute to do a photo shoot of these two baby kittens meeting another kitten for the first time, because they'd never met a cat or a kitten?
 So I scheduled a photo shoot for Andrew to come, and we did this cute set of two orphan kittens meeting together for the first time ... and ultimately those two kittens, Bruno and Boop, were able to get adopted together.
 They became best friends.
 And it turned out that Andrew and I were also inseparable from that point on.
 I think our second date was at a cat café, and our third date I taught him how to trap cats, because he had never done TNR [trap, neuter, return] before.
 So we ended up being this powerhouse of feline advocacy.